The Stewarts in Tulloch

 Cadet Branch V of the Stewarts of Ardvorlich

-The Stewarts in Tulloch are Branch V of the Stewarts of Ardvorlich.
-They held the farmstead of Tulloch in Balquhidder parish in Historic Perthshire, Scotland (present-day Stirling Council Area) from the 16th to the 19th centuries.
-Their exact connection to the Stewarts of Ardvorlich is not indicated in Stewarts of the South, but they are described as a sibling branch to the “Flint” Stewarts in Lednascridan (Branch VI of the Stewarts of Ardvorlich).
+The exact connection between the Stewarts in Tulloch and their ancestors, the Stewarts of Ardvorlich, is not indicated in Stewarts of the South, but they are described as a sibling branch to the “Flint” Stewarts in Lednascridan (Branch VI of the Stewarts of Ardvorlich).
+The Stewarts in Tulloch are introduced in Stewarts of the South as:

 The Tulloch Stewarts, on Sir John Murray’s estate at Balquidder, are brothers to the Flints.
-Toun Drummadich bought by Sir John (Murray?) from the Perth family is said to belong in ancient times to a family of the name of Ross, [although] I cant say whither of Kinfauns or Craigie near Perth.
+Toun Drummadich bought by Sir John (Murray?) from the Perth family is said to belong in ancient times to a family of the name of Ross, [although] I can’t say whither of Kinfauns or Craigie near Perth.

 From this reference it is presumed that the patriarchs of the Tulloch and Flint branches were brothers, but just how far back those fraternal patriarchs are has not been identified.